itomejiacastillo/itomejiacastillo/README.md

-- 👋 Hi, I’m @itomejiacastillo, i´m from Danlí, Honduras
+- 👋 Hi, I’m Emmanuel Mejia, i´m from Honduras
 - 👀 I’m interested in learn web development , learn html, css, javascript, php and others tecnologies to programming.
 - 🌱 I’m currently learning ... html and css
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects that help me to learn all the tecnologies in wich im intersted.
 - 📫 How to reach me ... my nickname is itomejiacastillo, find me in facebook, instagram, telegram and others...

 <!---